How to Access Tax-Free Cash from Your Home

 Consideration for House Prices

 The value of your home can significantly impact potential inheritances.
 With the consistent rise in UK house prices over the last two decades, taking out a lifetime mortgage may result in accumulating more equity even after repaying the plan.
 However, if house prices fall, your inheritance may be reduced.
-Consulting with a specialist adviser can help you evaluate the best options, including plans with guarantees to prevent negative equity.
+Consulting with a specialist adviser can help you evaluate the best options, including plans with guarantees to prevent negative equity (This service is offered via referral to a third party).

 A Step-by-Step Guide to the Lifetime Mortgage Process

-Speak to an Adviser: Begin by consulting a qualified equity release adviser who will address all your questions, assess your circumstances, and provide essential information to guide your decision-making.
+Speak to an Adviser: Begin by consulting a qualified equity release adviser who will address all your questions, assess your circumstances, and provide essential information to guide your decision-making (This service is offered via referral to a third party).

 Research the Market: Your adviser will conduct market research to identify the most suitable plans for you.
 Recommendations will be communicated through phone and in writing, accompanied by a personalized report.
 If you decide to proceed, your application will be processed, and a surveyor will evaluate your property.